Old Fashioned Tuna Noodle Casserole

 Ingredients

-egg noodles, tuna, mushroom soup, and other ingredients on a white table.
+egg noodles, potato chips, tuna, and other ingredients.

 • You’ll need 2 cans of tuna—use whichever variety/brand that you prefer.

-• The casserole gets topped with potato chips for flavor and crunch!
+• The casserole gets topped with potato chips for flavor and crunch.
+Ridges or no ridges, use whatever you have.

 Start by placing the potato chips in a plastic bag and crushing them.
 You can use your hands or a rolling pin or meat mallet to crush them.